Corey Bailey

 For all mechanisms

-side) using an eye dropper or a syringe designed to apply liquids (Not a medical
+oxide side) using an eye dropper or a syringe designed to apply liquids

-cloth or by the applicator.
-I would apply a drop of lubricant every couple of
+passing through the cloth or by the applicator.
+I would apply a drop of lubricant

-seconds with the tape traveling at shuttle speed (about 3-5 times play speed).
+every couple of seconds with the tape traveling at shuttle speed (about 3-5

-sections of the tape with lubricant is not a problem.
-Once you have lubricated the
+Overlapping sections of the tape with lubricant is not a problem.
+Once you have

-1, you can simply flip the tape onto the supply reel and start the transfer.
-Know
+started with side 1, you can simply flip the tape onto the supply reel and start the

-that you will be starting with side 2.
-This saves rewinding the tape if it’s been
+transfer.
+Know that you will be starting with side 2,

 Caveat; Although I have used the previously described process many, many